Tim-Li/cuTN-QSVM/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://opensource.org/licenses/MIT)

-## cuTN-QSVM: cuTensorNet-accelerated Quantum Support Vector Machine
+## cuTN-QSVM: cuTensorNet-accelerated Quantum Support Vector Machine with cuQuantum SDK
 Welcome to the official repository of cuTN-QSVM, an advanced implementation of Quantum Support Vector Machines (QSVMs) facilitated by NVIDIA's cuQuantum SDK through the cuTensorNet library.
 This project epitomizes the integration of quantum computing technologies with state-of-the-art high-performance computing systems to elevate quantum machine learning to unprecedented levels of efficiency and scalability.

 ## Project Overview